How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Patience: Holding investments long-term to allow the market to recognize their true value.

 Deep value investing requires a meticulous approach.
 Investors must sift through extensive financial data, market conditions, and company fundamentals to find opportunities where the market has failed to recognize the true value of an asset.
+To my eyes, the real question is whether the asset is cheap due to a temporary operational mismatch or a structural path to zero.
 This often involves investing in distressed companies, turnaround situations, or industries undergoing temporary setbacks.

 Margin of Safety: Protecting Against Downside Risk featuring key concepts like risk mitigation, enhanced returns, and emotional comfort